-A different challenge is posed by Weisberg (2009) who argues that the Rigidity condition is in tension with the thought that all learning is fallible.
+A different challenge is posed by Weisberg (2009) who argues in a recent paper that the Rigidity condition is in tension with the thought that all learning is fallible.
 In particular, a sequence of experiences may initially lead one to a conclusion that subsequent experience reveals to be unsound, because the later experience undermines the basis for the inferences supporting the conclusion.
 Weisberg imagines a poorly lit room in which one sights a reddish looking jelly bean, an observation that leads one to attach high probability to the proposition that (J) the jelly bean is red.
 Subsequently one learns that (R) the light in the room was itself red, undercutting the basis for the inference from the reddish appearance of the jelly bean to it being red.
 Weisberg argues that since the first observation should not have had any effect on R, Rigidity makes it impossible to revise one's initial inference to J. But here Weisberg is quite wrong.
 The agent who admits the possibility of the light being red must increase their probability for it being so when they make their first observation.
-In other words the partition she should take as the basis for Jeffrey conditioning is not $\{J, \neg J\}$ but $\{J \land R, J \land \neg R, \neg J \land R, \neg J \land \neg R\}$.
+In other words the partition she should take as the basis for Jeffrey conditioning is not $\{J, \neg J\}$ but ${J \wedge R, J \wedge \neg R, \neg J \wedge R, \neg J \wedge \neg R}.$